andrej5elin/howto_fftw_apple_silicon/README.md

 conda install cython llvm-openmp numpy scipy ipython
 ```

 If you start with a fresh console, there will be no LDFLAGS and CPPFLAGS set... but I assume we still have these from previous compiles, so unset these.
-We will use openmp runtime libs that comes from conda instead of brew.
+We will use openmp runtime libs installed by conda instead of brew.

 ```sh
 unset LDFLAGS